 How to get your dog to sleep later in the morning

 There isn’t a simple answer for the right time a dog should (or shouldn’t) wake up.
-The answer can vary wildly depending on the breed of the dog, the age of the dog, the health of the dog, the routine of its owner, and other issues such as disturbances that might be waking them up.
+The answer can vary wildly depending on the breed of the dog, the health of the dog, the routine of its owner, and other issues such as disturbances that might be waking them up.

 That said, most dogs will usually end up following the same or similar routine to their owners, so with a bit of work you’ll find that they wake up at about the same time as you do — or in some lucky cases, a little while after you’ve already been up and about.

-One thing which is important however is to become attuned to your dog’s routine.
+One important thing, however, is to become attuned to your dog’s routine.
 That way, if they start waking up at a different time from usual, especially if that happens frequently, you’ll be prepared to understand and tackle any problems that might be causing it.

 Why does my dog wake up at 4am?

-There could be a number of reasons why your dog is waking up unusually early, and it’s important to think about each one in turn to try and remove the problem.
-Think about the following potential issues:
+So in short?
+There could be several reasons why your dog is waking up unusually early, and it’s important to think about each one in turn to try and remove the problem.
+Therefore, give some consideration to the following potential issues:

-Toilet: Younger dogs, those with medical issues and older dogs might be waking up as they need to use the bathroom.
+- Toilet: Younger dogs, those with medical issues and older dogs might be waking up as they need to use the bathroom.
 However, healthy adult dogs should be able to last a night without needing to - make sure they are paying a visit before bedtime to help ensure that they don’t need to go again in the night.
+Yet to toilet-train your pooch?
+Learn how to potty train a puppy, according to a vet’s guide.

-Energy: Again, if your dog is walked only in the mornings, they could have excess energy that is waking them in the night.
+- Energy: Again, if your dog is walked only in the mornings, they could have excess energy that is waking them in the night.
 A short walk close to or just before bedtime can help.
+Learn how often you should walk your dog to really nail your pooch’s energy levels.

-Thirst: Make sure your dog always has access to clean, fresh water.
-If they are crate trained this might be a bit harder, so make sure they have a drink before you send them to bed.
+- Thirst: Make sure your dog always has access to clean, fresh water.
+If they are crate-trained this might be a bit harder, so make sure they have a drink before you send them to bed.
+And do check out our guide to the best dog crates and the best large dog crates if you’ve got a larger pooch on your hands.

-Anxiety: This is a bit of a broader topic, and there’s any number of things that could be causing night time waking.
-There could be a loud noise that is disturbing them, they could be in an unfamiliar environment (for example if you’re on vacation or visiting relatives), or - especially young puppies - they could be suffering from separation anxiety.
-Once you’ve ruled out all of the above easier problems to solve, you could start to look at any anxiety problems too.
+- Anxiety: This is a bit of a broader topic, and there are any number of things that could be causing nighttime waking.
+There could be a loud noise that is disturbing them, they could be in an unfamiliar environment (for example if you’re on vacation or visiting relatives), or — especially young puppies — they could be suffering from separation anxiety.
+In some cases, the best calming dog beds can prove ideal for those pups that like having a safe, secure and snuggly spot to sleep in.

 Do dogs have a sleep schedule?

 The short answer is - yes they do.
-Usually, a dog’s sleep schedule is reasonably similar to our own, and you’ll generally find that most dogs adapt quite well to their owner’s sleep patterns.
+Usually, a dog’s sleep schedule is reasonably similar to our own, and you’ll generally find that most dogs adapt quite well to their owner’s sleep patterns as dogs can be flexible.

 How to get your dog to sleep later